lmcad-unicamp/CLAP/docs/source/introduction.rst

 - The ``~/.clap/configs/instances.yaml`` holds the information about the instances to launch, i.e. the instance templates.

 - The ``groups`` directory store groups file and actions, used to perform action in several nodes.
-More detailed information about groups and actions will be presented at :doc:`groups section <groups>`
+More detailed information about groups and actions will be presented at <GROUPS>

 - The ``modules`` directory store module files, used to extend CLAP.

 - The ``private`` stores keys and passwords files used to connect to the cloud provider and to the instance itself.
-Every key/secret files needed in the configuration sections must be placed inside this directory.
+Every key/secret files needed in the configuration sections must be placed inside this directory (usually with 0400 permissions).

 - The ``storage`` directory store metadata information used by CLAP.